isc-projects/bind9/doc/arm/reference.rst

 option.

-The ``keys`` clause identifies a ``key_id`` defined by the ``key`` statement, to be used for transaction security (:ref:`tsig`) when talking to the remote server.
-When a request is sent to the remote server, a request signature will be generated using the key specified here and appended to the message.
+The ``keys`` clause identifies a ``key_id`` defined by the ``key`` statement, to be used for transaction security (see :ref:`tsig`) when talking to the remote server.
+When a request is sent to the remote server, a request signature is generated using the key specified here and appended to the message.
 A request originating from the remote server is not required to be signed by this key.